Trains cancelled due to broken rail on Aberdeen line - Evening Express

 Passengers on delayed trains have been told the issue has been caused by a broken rail.

-As a result of the checks, services to Edinburgh, Glasgow Queen Street, Dundee and Montrose have been cancelled with replacement buses put in place.
+As a result of the checks, services to Edinburgh, Glasgow Queen Street, Dundee and Montrose were cancelled with replacement buses put in place.

-NEW: Due to a safety inspection of the track near Stonehaven, the line south towards Dundee is temporarily closed.
-Staff from @NetworkRailSCOT are on route. ^SM pic.twitter.com/dka0F0947V
+A ScotRail spokesman said: “While Network Rail engineers fix a broken rail, services between Dundee and Aberdeen are disrupted.

+“We’re sorry for the impact this is having on our train services, and share our customers frustrations.

 — ScotRail (@ScotRail) February 7, 2019

-Note: UPDATE: The line has now reopened, services will be on the move shortly.
-We're still expecting delays and changes to services to continue while we get trains and crews back position, however. ^AD